qsimulate-open/bagel/docs/_sources/grad/force.rst.txt

 Description
 ===========
 The force section can be used to compute the analytical gradient (force), the numerical gradient by finite difference, or the non-adiabatic coupling matrix elements (NACME).
 Analytical gradients are implemented for unrestricted Hartree–Fock (UHF), restricted open-shell Hartree–Fock (ROHF), restricted Hartree–Fock (RHF), Dirac–Hartree–Fock (DHF), Møller–Plesset perturbation theory (MP2), complete active space self consistent field (CASSCF), and multireference perturbation theory (CASPT2).
+For CASSCF and CASPT2, it is also possible to perform multiple evaluations of the gradients without repeating the energy calculations.

 Keywords
 ========